golden75/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 ## 8. Extraction of Read Counts using Kallisto

-In this step we will be working in **Counts** directory, and will be using the the `kallisto quant` command to run the quantification algorithm.
+In this step we will be working in **Counts/** directory, and will be using the the `kallisto quant` command to run the quantification algorithm.
 As for this tutorial moving forward we will only going to do a pairwise comparison for tutorials time constrans, so we are only doing to compare time points 2 and 3 using the Killingworth tree here.

 ```bash